DJ LeMahieu Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Mariners pitching staff ranks eighth in MLB.

-- The Mariners have the eighth-ranked team ERA among all league pitching staffs (3.89).
+- The Mariners have the ninth-ranked team ERA among all league pitching staffs (3.89).

-- The Mariners surrender the fewest home runs in baseball (66 total, 0.9 per game).
+- The Mariners allow the first-fewest home runs in baseball (67 total, 0.9 per game).

-- The righty last pitched on Wednesday against the Miami Marlins, when he went six innings, allowing no earned runs while giving up three hits.
+- His most recent time out was on Thursday against the Miami Marlins, when the right-hander threw 5 2/3 innings, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.